-If you are the party who filed the charge (Charging Party) and have not already done so, please submit the following so that it is received by this Office by (insert 10 days from date of letter):
+If you are the party who filed the charge and have not already done so, please submit the following so my office receives it by (insert 10 days from date of letter):

 - 1. A list of witnesses names, positions, day and evening telephone numbers, and a summary of their expected testimony about their personal knowledge of the charge. - 2.
-Copies of all relevant documents, with an Index if submission is voluminous.
+Copies of all relevant documents, with an Index if the submission is lengthy.

-Section 2423.4(e) of the FLRA's Regulations requires that you provide this evidence/information.
-If you did not submit any evidence or information when you filed the charge and do not provide the material noted above so that this Office has received it by (insert 10 days from date of letter), the charge may be dismissed for lack of cooperation.
-The Charging Party is responsible for confirming that all supporting evidence and information has been received by the date noted above.
+Section 2423.4(e) of the FLRA's Regulations requires you to provide this evidence/information.
+If you did not submit any evidence or information when you filed the charge, and do not provide this information by (insert 10 days from date of letter), I may dismiss the charge for lack of cooperation.
+You are responsible for confirming that my office has received all supporting evidence and information.
+You also must respond to the Agent's attempts to communicate with you during the investigation.